DaniloSchafaschek/Stochastic_Tunneling_Times/README.md

 Simulates tunneling between wells in a double square well potential (DSW) using the ground state wave function.

-In this case the drift field is time independent, since the system is in a stationary state, and equals the osmotic velocity $u(x)$.
+In this case the drift field is time independent, since the system is in a stationary state.
+For bound states, like the DSW, the drift equals the osmotic velocity $u(x)$.

 The forward drift is given analytically in each region of the potential: